-There’s obviously no need to overstate the importance of July 6, 1957 to any reader of this blog.
-It’s the day John Lennon and Paul McCartney met, and thus, everything changed in this world, and for the better.
+There’s obviously no need to overstate the importance of July 6, 1957, to any reader of this blog.
+It’s the day John Lennon and Paul McCartney met after John’s Quarrymen played the Garden Fête in Woolton, and thus, everything changed in this world, and for the better.

 First, a quick recap of that day, via the Beatles Anthology DVD.
 Take it, John!

-And for fun, the story as portrayed in Nowhere Boy:
+For fun, here’s the story as portrayed in Nowhere Boy:

 Alas, the elevator’s indeed broken down.
-There’s not much magic to the light-hearted clip, although it’s nice to hear Billy Preston, and George’s solo is pretty good.
+There’s not too much magic to the light-hearted clip, although it’s nice to hear Billy Preston, and George’s solo is pretty good.
 But no longer is Paul playing the song to impress John.
-In so many ways, it’s Paul’s group, now.
+In so many ways, it was Paul’s group by then.